glfw/glfw/README.md

  - [Wayland] Bugfix: `glfwRestoreWindow` had no effect before first show
  - [Wayland] Bugfix: Hiding and then showing a window caused program abort on wlroots compositors (#1268)
+ - [Wayland] Bugfix: `GLFW_DECORATED` was ignored when showing a window with XDG decorations

 ## Contact